Lymphoma & related disorders

 • Options for relapsed / refractory disease include brentuximab vedotin, chemotherapy, checkpoint inhibitors, high dose therapy and autologous stem cell transplant, allogeneic stem cell transplant

-• Risks of treatment related morbidity, including therapy related malignancy (> 4x risk of cancer compared with general population), cardiovascular complications from mediastinal IFRT (Br J Haematol 2019;184:9)
+• Risks of treatment related morbidity, including therapy related malignancy (> 4x risk of cancer compared with the general population), cardiovascular complications from mediastinal IFRT (Br J Haematol 2019;184:9)

 • Interim PET scan after 2 cycles of chemotherapy may be used to guide treatment (PET adapted therapy) (Br J Haematol 2019;184:9)